JoannePai/PracticeC/README.md

 # PracticeC
 This file is for practicing C language.
-Ex: Bit operation
+Ex: Bit operation,
-    String
+    String,
-    Function Pointer
+    Function Pointer,
     Linklist.....